Neutron Network

 Leverage vagrant

-A vagrant is a valuable tool for setting up Dev OpenStack environments to automate and build virtual machines ( with OpenStack ).
+Vagrant is a valuable tool for setting up Dev OpenStack environments to automate and build virtual machines ( with OpenStack ).
 It’s a wrapper around a virtualization platform, so you are not running the virtualization in Vagrant.
 The Vagrant V.M. gives you a pure environment to work with as it isolates dependencies from other V.M. applications.
-Nothing can interfere with the V.M., offering full testing scope.
+Nothing can interfere with the V.M., offering a full testing scope.
 An excellent place to start is Devstack.
 It’s the best tool for setting up small single-node non-production/testing installs.

 Summary: OpenStack Architecture in Cloud Computing